Facing a Burglary Charge in Fort Worth? Call A Fort Worth Burglary Lawyer Today!

 The defense examples provided above provide a few examples of how a felony burglary charge can be successfully defended and dismissed.
 However, facing a felony burglary charge provides a unique opportunity to have your case resolved in a more efficient manner through the grand jury process.

 In Texas, every felony crime must be presented to a grand jury.
 A grand jury has the responsibility of hearing a summary of the case facts and determining whether there is probable cause to proceed forward with the charge.
-The only positive part of being charged with a felony burglary of a habitation or burglary of a building is that your experienced and aggressive criminal defense attorney can gather evidence favorable to your defense and make a presentation to the grand jury.
+The only positive part of being charged with a felony burglary of a habitation or burglary of a building is that your experienced and aggressive criminal defense lawyer in Fort Worth can gather evidence favorable to your defense and make a presentation to the grand jury.

-Upon your criminal attorney presenting favorable evidence to the grand jury, the members of the grand jury will have the following options: keep the charge as a felony burglary, lower the charge to a lesser misdemeanor charge (criminal trespass, theft, or assault), or No Bill the charges.
+Upon your Fort Worth burglary lawyer presenting favorable evidence to the grand jury, the members of the grand jury will have the following options: keep the charge as a felony burglary, lower the charge to a lesser misdemeanor charge (criminal trespass, theft, or assault), or No Bill the charges.
 A no bill of your felony burglary charge would be the equivalent of a dismissal.
 However, most felony burglary charges in Tarrant County, Texas are presented to a grand jury within the first 30 – 60 days.
 It is important not to wait to get an aggressive criminal lawyer to jump on your criminal defense to ensure you can show you are innocent at the grand jury.

 Burglary of a Vehicle